forestgeo/ctfs/README.md

 [Richard Condit](conditr@gmail.com)

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 A mimimal package containing the original CTFS R Package (Richard Condit) in `data/`.
-Its main purpose is to be programatically imported by other packages developed by ForestGEO\](<http://www.forestgeo.si.edu/>).
+Its main purpose is to be programatically installed from R to facilitate the workflow with other packages developed by [ForestGEO](http://www.forestgeo.si.edu/).
 If you need the original CTFS R Package (Richard Condit) visit <http://ctfs.si.edu/Public/CTFSRPackage/>, were not only functions but also documentation is available.

 Installation
 ------------